Detailed Ingredient List:

 Aloe Vera Whole Leaf Juice:

 Our whole leaf Aloe Vera juice is 100% Aloe Vera juice.
 This juice contains only Wildcrafted leaves containing the maximum level of naturally occurring aloepoly-saccharides, enzymes and acids assuring that you are getting the purest, freshest aloe, while maintaining maximum efficacy.
 A State-of-the-Art method is utilized to effectively remove aloin and aloe emodin, the bitter constituents in aloe, to provide the best aloe product.
 Aloe vera has been used externally to treat various skin conditions such as cuts, burns and eczema.
 It is alleged that sap from Aloe vera eases pain and reduces inflammation.
 Aloe vera's beneficial properties may be attributed to mucopolysaccharides present in the inner gel of the leaf, especially acemannan (acetylated mannans).
 Cosmetic companies add sap or other derivatives from Aloe vera to products such as makeup, moisturizers, soaps, sunscreens, shampoos and lotions.
 Aloe vera gel is also alleged to be useful for dry skin conditions, especially eczema around the eyes and sensitive facial skin.
 The lower leaf of the plant is used for medicinal purpose.
 If the lower leaf is sliced open, the gel obtained can be applied on the affected area.
 Leaves and seeds are the two edible parts of Aloe Vera.
+Contains 0.10% Sodium Benzoate, 0.10% Potassium Sorbate and 0.10% Citric Acid pH: 3.5 - 4.5 This product is not gene manipulated and is processed from Wildcrafted Aloe Vera and is pesticide free.
 It is de-colorized but not deodorized. ,

 Vegetable Glycerin - USP Kosher: